What is Dridex malware?

 Even though Dridex popularity has declined somewhat since its initial release, it is still an extremely popular and capable malware which is used in several attacks targeting companies in Europe and North America.
 Thanks to advanced persistence mechanisms and almost untraceable C&C servers, Dridex attacks are very hard to battle, making this malware extremely effective.

-Thankfully, malware analysis services like ANY.RUN allow researchers to study threats similar to Dridex to set up effective countermeasures.
+Thankfully, malware hunting services like ANY.RUN allow researchers to study threats similar to Dridex to set up effective countermeasures.